yanglin-jason/site_data/source/about/index.md

 title: About me
 date: 2018-06-24 17:24:00
 ---
 I'm currently a researcher in [Noah's Ark Lab, Huawei](http://www.noahlab.com.hk/).
-My research mainly focuses on empowering the next-generation networks with the Artificial Intelligence.
+My research mainly focuses on empowering the next-generation networks with the artificial intelligence.

 Before that, I have received my Ph.D. degree from the Department of Computer Science and Technology, Hong Kong University of Science and Technology ([HKUST](http://www.ust.hk/)).
 I worked with Prof. Qian Zhang in Huawei-HKUST Invovation Lab there.
 Also, I obtained my B.S degree in Computer Science from South China University of Technology ([SCUT](http://en.scut.edu.cn/) ) in June 2008.